shapely/shapely/docs/manual.rst

 .. function:: shapely.ops.triangulate(geom, tolerance=0.0, edges=False)

-   Returns a Delaunary triangulation of the vertices of the input geometry.
+   Returns a Delaunay triangulation of the vertices of the input geometry.

    The source may be any geometry type.
 All vertices of the geometry will be used as the points of the triangulation.